Suntory Global Spirits: History

 In January 2014, Suntory announced a deal to buy Beam Inc. for about $13.6 billion.
 The acquisition was completed in April 2014, for a final cost of about $16 billion, when it was announced that Beam would become a subsidiary named "Beam Suntory."
 The acquisition created a culture shock within the company, when Japanese managers implied that the American-made Jim Beam whisky could be improved with the kaizen Japanese technique of continual improvement.

 In November 2015, the company sold Harveys Bristol Cream sherry, as well as the brandy brands Fundador, Terry Centenario, and Tres Cepas, to Grupo Emperador Spain S.A., part of the Alliance Global Group for €275 million.

 In March 2016, the company announced it would move its headquarters to the Merchandise Mart building on Chicago's Near North Side; Beam Suntory is subleasing 110,000 sq. ft on the 16th floor of the Mart from Motorola Mobility.

 The Chicago Cubs and Beam Suntory announced a long-term sponsorship deal in January 2017, making Beam the official spirits partner of the Cubs and Wrigley Field.

 In 2021, the Kamora and Leroux brands were sold to Minnesota-based Phillips Distilling.

+In July 2022, Governor Beshear of Kentucky announced a major investment in Kentucky's bourbon industry as Beam Suntory will expand the capacity of Jim Beam Brands Co. with a $400 million investment that will create more than 50 full-time jobs at the Booker Noe Distillery in Boston, along with a new facility to produce renewable natural gas standards to power the expansion.

 In 2024, Beam Suntory sold Courvoisier Cognac to Italy's Campari Group.

 In May 2024, Beam Suntory was re-branded as Suntory Global Spirits including the launch of a new website and visual identity.

 Brands

+The company's principal products include Bourbon whiskey, Japanese whisky, Scotch whisky, Irish whiskey, Canadian whisky, tequila, vodka, cognac, rum, gin, cordials, and ready-to-drink pre-mixed cocktails.
+It is the third-largest producer of distilled beverages worldwide, behind Diageo and Pernod Ricard.

 Suntory Global Spirit beverage brands include: